HypeMC/versioning-bundle/README.md

 ### Incrementing the version

-To increment the version using the configured strategy run the following command:
+To increment the version using the configured strategy, run the following command:

 ```sh
 bin/console bizkit:versioning:increment
 ```

-If you have a VCS handler configured, the command will automatically commit the version file & optionally create a tag with the new version.
+If a VCS handler is configured, the command will automatically commit the version file and optionally create a tag with the new version.

 ## Versioning strategies